cloud-gov/cg-site/content/docs/apps/experimental/restricting-users-to-trusted-ip-ranges.md

 ## Restricting access to your own applications

 To limit requests to your own applications, you can modify your application logic directly.
-Alternatively, you can [can follow this example](https://github.com/alphagov/re-paas-ip-safelist-service#quick-demo) to [create a route service](https://docs.cloudfoundry.org/services/route-services.html#introduction) to block all traffic that does not originate from a trusted IP address range.
+Alternatively, you can [can follow this example](https://github.com/alphagov/re-paas-ip-safelist-service#quick-demo) within cloud.gov to [create a route service](https://docs.cloudfoundry.org/services/route-services.html#introduction) to block all traffic that does not originate from a trusted IP address range.

-The _route service_ acts as a gatekeeper application for your for primary application.
-In this example, you can deploy a cloud.gov _route service_ that proxies according to your needs.